laravel/docs/queues.md

 <a name="generating-job-classes"></a>
 ### Generating Job Classes

 By default, all of the queueable jobs for your application are stored in the `app/Jobs` directory.
-If the `app/Jobs` directory doesn't exist, it will be created when you run the `make:job` Artisan command.
-You may generate a new queued job using the Artisan CLI:
+If the `app/Jobs` directory doesn't exist, it will be created when you run the `make:job` Artisan command:

     php artisan make:job ProcessPodcast